caitlinstanton/apcshomework-spring15/04-MergeSort/README.md

 <h2> MERGESORT NOTES </h2>
-- There are log2(n) splits for the entirety of the original list -(i.e. list is 32, there will be 5 splits)
+- There are log2(n) splits for the entirety of the original list
+       - (i.e. list is 32, there will be 5 splits)
 - Each split loops through the entire list (copies one half to one list and the other half to a second list), giving it a runtime of n
 - The sum of each split (merge) -- runtime of n